-Students may matriculate in degree, professional certificate and certificate programs on a full or part-time basis and enroll in classes offered in the day and evening on the main campus in Berlin, or at the academic center in Littleton.
+Students may matriculate in degree, professional certificate and certificate programs on a full or part-time basis and enroll in classes offered in the day and evening on the main campus in Berlin, or at the academic centers in Littleton and North Conway.
 Students may also enroll in online courses.
 Students may extend their coursework beyond the number of semesters outlined in the program profiles.
 Non-matriculated students may attend, taking credit and non-credit courses, days, evenings or online.